AouladLahceneOussama/facebook-pages-content-share/README.md

 > Don't forget to copy the env file and enter a valid database name before migration

 # usage
-Create a new account, then connect your facebook account
+Create a new account, then connect your facebook account.

 # Functionalities
 - Connect/Deconnect facebook account.